 Have you ever been around someone who motivates you to become a better person?
-Typically, that person is polite in all respects, including the way he or she speaks.
+Typically, that person is polite in all areas, including the way he or she speaks.
+Someone who doesn't employ a speech filter but needs to probably doesn't have your respect.

 Most people learn the importance of the magic words "please" and "thank you" at a very early age.
 As you go through life, you see that better things happen when you don't forget to say them.